California Beaches: Laguna’s Victoria Beach

 Regardless of the Pirate Tower’s history, this is a beautiful stretch of beach, featuring not just this, but some awesome rock cliffs, white sandy beaches, and a nice little reflecting pool that fills at high tide.

-Another way to access it that might prove easier is to head south to the street parking near the Montage Resort.
-If you walk behind the Montage, there’s a beautiful pathway with plenty of access to the beach.
-The problem with this route is that you won’t be able to get to a large portion of Victoria Beach at high tide, because the various coves along the way will be cut off.
+Another way to access Victoria Beach that might prove easier is to head south to the metered street parking near the Montage Resort.
+If you walk down to the gorgeous public park at the Montage, there’s a beautiful pathway with beach access.
+The problem with this route is that you won’t be able to get to a large portion of Victoria Beach at high tide (and there’s no way through the apartments between the Montage and Victoria Beach, so don’t even try–it’s gated).

 Have you been to Victoria Beach?
 What do you think of it?
 Have another favorite secluded beach in Southern California?
 Interested in finding this pirate beach?
 Have any questions or other thoughts?
 Please share below in the comments!